-A positive AFP PLUS test means that you are in a higher risk group for having a baby with a neural tube defect or a chromosome abnormality.
+A positive AFP PLUS test means that you are in a higher likelihood group for having a baby with a neural tube defect or a chromosome abnormality.
 However, it does not prove by itself that there is anything wrong with the pregnancy.
-In fact, only a small number of women with screen positive results will have an abnormal baby.
+In fact, only a small number of women with screen-positive results will have an abnormal baby.
 If you have a screen positive result, you should consider specific counseling to discuss further testing.

 It depends on your particular result.
 In most cases, after counseling, an ultrasound study (sonogram) will be recommended.
 Depending on your AFP PLUS result and the results of a sonogram, an amniocentesis or further ultrasound examination may be recommended.

 An ultrasound machine uses sound waves to look at the developing baby.
 One of the things it can do is check fetal age.
 Many women will have a screen positive AFP PLUS result because the dates of their pregnancies have been misjudged.
 When this date is adjusted, the test result may become screen negative.
 Occasionally twins will be discovered and will explain the screen positive result.
 If the gestational age is correct and you are not carrying twins, either amniocentesis or level II ultrasound may be suggested.
 Level II ultrasound is a detailed examination of the fetus.
 It cannot be used to diagnose Down syndrome or trisomy 18, but often can identify spina bifida and other fetal abnormalities.